International Institute of Refrigeration: SophiA

-Objectives: The objective of the FRISBEE project was to provide new tools, concepts and solutions for improving refrigeration technologies along the European food cold chain.
+Objective: SophiA enables African countries to pursue sustainable pathways of development through a low-carbon, climate resilient and green growth trajectory, leapfrogging fossil fuels and high global warming potential refrigerant technologies.

 IIR Network

 Today, the IIR has 59 member countries representing over two-thirds of the global population.

 According to their annual financial contributions to the IIR, these member countries are divided into six category levels and this determines the services they receive and their level of voting power within the IIR.
 Member Countries take part in IIR activities via their delegates and their nominated commission members.
 The delegates and commission members determine IIR priorities and take part in the IIR scientific activities and Working Groups, and develop recommendations.
 Member countries are entitled to host several IIR conferences and meetings per year.

 Member Countries

 The following countries are members of the IIR:

 Benefactor and corporate members

 Benefactor and corporate members can be companies, universities, national, regional or international organizations, laboratories, associations or any other structure active in or connected to the refrigeration industry or IIR activities.